wp-plugins/events-made-easy/readme.txt

 = 1.1.2 =
 * Feature: new placeholder #_RESPSPACESxx for bookings, to indicate the booking per category
+* Feature: new placeholders #_BOOKINGCREATIONTIME and #_BOOKINGMODIFTIME for bookings list
 * Feature: ability to use attributes and conditional tags in registration form added
 * Feature: added conditional tag #_IS_MULTIPRICE
 * Change: placeholders #_RESPSPACES and #_RESPCOMMENT now preferred for bookings